Order Tracking via API (Server Side)

 Examples

-While the order script/pixel offers a faster setup, we strongly recommend using server side for a more secure, flexible, and reliable solution.
+When integrating manually, you have two options: the order tracking script or server-side integration via our API.
+The script offers a faster setup, but we strongly recommend using server side for a more secure, flexible, and reliable solution.

 Why Choose Server Side Integration?